microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewinstancedecisionitem-list.md

 |Delegated (work or school account)     | AccessReview.Read.All, AccessReview.ReadWrite.All  |
 |Application                            | AccessReview.Read.All, AccessReview.ReadWrite.All |

- The signed in user must also be in a directory role that permits them to read an access review.
+ The signed-in user must also be in a directory role that permits them to read an access review.

 ## HTTP request
 <!-- { "blockType": "ignored" } -->